 Payload: There has not been an official statement regarding the Pukguksong-3’s payload.
 However; it is likely capable of mounting nuclear or conventional warheads in a similar manner to the KN-15.
-North Korea previously conducted a nuclear test in September of 2016 for a 10 to 30 kiloton fission warhead designed for use on strategic missiles such as the Pukguksong-3.
+North Korea previously conducted a nuclear test in September, 2016 with a 10 to 30 kiloton fission warhead designed for use on strategic missiles, such as the Pukguksong-3.

 Countermeasures: It is not known if the Pukguksong-3 was designed to utilize countermeasures to increase resistance to electronic warfare or circumvent ballistic missile defense systems.